gethiox/HIDI/cmd/hidi/config/user/README.md

 - `identifier` section is responsible for matching with your device, please include proper `bus`, `vendor`, `product` and `version` values
-- `uniq` may be useful for user configuration only, when user wants to distinguish devices of the same type (device must report that value correctly, most devices doesn't have one, especially keyboards)
+- `uniq` may be useful for user configurations only, when user wants to distinguish devices of the same type (device must report that value correctly, most devices doesn't have one, especially keyboards)
 - `action_mapping` - self-explanatory, currently supported actions:
   - `mapping_up`